 A versatile summer vegetable, courgettes, which are also known as zucchini, have a very mild flavour and work extremely well in a multitude of dishes.
-To make sure you get the most out of this delicious vegetable, this month's seasonal ingredient guide looks at courgettes.
+Here's how to get the most out of this delicious vegetable.

 Nutritionally speaking, courgettes are a great addition to any diet.
 High in fibre and water, courgette is a great source of vitamin B6, C and K, as well as riboflavin, folic acid and potassium.
 Courgettes can also help to boost energy, lower blood pressure and improve digestion.

 The most commonly used courgettes in Ireland are green and yellow courgettes, but there is a wide variety available, most of which are more commonly used in different countries, including summer squash and round courgettes.
 A fully grown courgette is known as a marrow in the UK and Ireland, which have a similar flavour and texture to courgettes.

 When buying courgettes, it's important to look for shiny vegetables with unmarked skin that feel heavier than they look.
 If they feel light and spongey when lifted, then they are past their best.
 Try to buy courgettes as you require them, as they can start to lose their flavour after a few days in the fridge.